 - Ergs on the deck are ok as long as they have a red mat underneath them

 Launches *this is for classes only: Must contain the following whenever used on the water:

 - Sealed bag with 9 PFDs (cox + 8 rowers)

 - Emergency space blankets (9)

 *Make sure plug is in transom prior to putting launch into the water.
 Pull plug once launch is back on trailer.

-*Make sure to take gas out after pulling the launch out of the water.
+*Make sure to take gas out when launch is not in use.

 *Make sure to close and lock the gas locker at all times